jibeproject/matsim-jibe/README.md

 M252SW

 ### gis/CreateGridCellGpkg.java
-Creates a geopackage of hexagonal grid cells within the region boundary.
-Parameters including the boundary and side length can be specified in the properties file.
 For use with grid-based accessibility calculations.
+Creates a geopackage of hexagonal grid cells within the region boundary (specified by the property _region.boundary_ in the properties file).
+The desired side length for each cell must be specified as an argument.